Tomorrow series: Film

 In June 2009, Screen Australia announced that it would fund the development of the feature film Tomorrow, When the War Began, written and directed by screenwriter Stuart Beattie (Australia, Collateral, Pirates of the Caribbean: The Curse of the Black Pearl), and produced by Andrew Mason for Ambience Entertainment, reportedly to begin production in late 2009.
 Raymond Terrace in the Hunter Region of New South Wales, was chosen as a major location for producing the film.
 The film was released in Australian cinemas on 2 September 2010.
 Reception for the movie was mixed.
 Review aggregate website Rotten Tomatoes reports that 64% of critics have given the film a positive review, with an average score of 5.6 out of 10.
 Reviewers frequently cited a poor script and poor acting as flaws.
 The film was a success in Australia but "failed to find an international audience".

 Television

-A television adaption of the Tomorrow series has been produced, though the cast from the film adaptation did not be reprise their roles.
+A television adaption of the Tomorrow series has been produced, though the cast from the film adaptation did not reprise their roles.
 The series consists of six episodes and airs on ABC3.
 Filming took place from 14 September to 13 November 2015 in Melbourne, and premiered on 23 April 2016.